pauldmps/Gmail-like-Pull-Down-to-Refresh/README.md

         </android.support.v4.widget.SwipeRefreshLayout>
     tags.

+   Get an instance of the ButteryProgressBar by calling:
+        ButteryProgressBar progressBar = ButteryProgressBar.getInstance(YourActivity.this);

+    Do not call the constructor of ButteryProgressBar class.

     To start the animation, call the object to ButteryProgressBar.java that you implement as:

          progressBar.setVisibility(View.VISIBLE);

-    Similarily, to stop the animation, call
+    Similarly, to stop the animation, call
          progressBar.setVisibility(View.INVISIBLE);